 The recipient device is explained by the offset the exact order in which the fragments require being reassembled.

-Now you know what is an IP fragmentation attack, let’s look at its types.
+Now you know what is an IP fragmentation attack in Canada, let’s look at its types.

-There are various types of IP fragmentation attacks.
+There are various types of IP fragmentation attack in Canada.
 However, all of them are to deactivate devices and block services.
-IP fragmentation attacks constitute disseminating datagrams with the intent of problematic reconstruction once they’re received.
+IP fragmentation attack in Canada constitute disseminating datagrams with the intent of problematic reconstruction once they’re received.

-Following are a few types of IP fragmentation attacks:
+Following are a few types of IP fragmentation attack in Canada:

 1. Tiny fragment attack: